Notes on the Geography of Indonesia: Borobudur's Setting

 Our destination is that prominence on the left: with a bit of imagination you can see a man lying down.
 He's reputedly the builder of Borubudur.

 So long as the land is flat, there's a road; once we're in the hills we'll be on a trail.

 Almost exactly at roadhead, there's an Aman Resorts hotel.
 The path points straight to Borobudur.

 At the bottom, it gets more tranquil before being put to agricultural use.

-The main peak is the forehead lump we saw a few pictures back.
 See that stony knob on the left?
 We'll see it again, from the top of the peak.

 Meanwhile, look more closely at the hillside: near the center you can make out the lines of terraced crops.

 A closer view: freshly cut terraces.